lazlowa/pypz-python/_sources/guides/ht_create_pipeline.rst.txt

 -------

 It might be helpful to know, what the operators are doing and how many data they have processed.
-Sniffer is a small tool to visualize the control plane of the operators' ports i.e., what the ports are doing.
+:ref:`Sniffer <sniffer>` is a small tool to visualize the control plane of the operators' ports i.e., what the ports are doing.

 .. warning::
    The sniffer is still in an early version.
 Do not expect perfect functionality or nice GUI!